catesg/catesg.github.io/_posts/2021-10-23-what’s-happening-in-our-schools---ei-summit-2021.md

 I want to start by giving a little background to Positive Education.
 What is Positive Education?

 Let’s first go back a step and look at Positive Psychology, a term coined by Abraham Maslow.
 The term was brought into the mainstream by Dr Martin Seligman during his tenure as the president of the APA.
-He considered the question ‘What makes happy people are happy’ and went on to develop systematic and scientific thinking behind that.
+He considered the question ‘What makes happy people, happy’ and went on to develop systematic and scientific thinking behind that.
 Seligman gave us the PERMA model for well-being.

 ![PERMACHART2](/images/PERMACHART2.png)